 - When it’s due

-This clarity reduces stress and frees up mental energy for learning.
+This calmness helps reduce stress and frees mental energy to learn.

 Why Organization Matters More Than You Think

-Disorganization creates constant background stress.
-When assignments, deadlines, and responsibilities live only in your head, your brain never fully shuts off.
+Disorganization can cause constant background stress.
+When deadlines, assignments and obligations are confined to your mind the brain never shuts down.

-- Better time management with fewer last-minute scrambles
+- Improved managing time with less last-minute scrambles

-- Lower risk of burnout during busy periods
+- Reduced risk of burnout during busy times

 The Core Organization Framework That Works Long-Term

-Most students struggle because they collect tips instead of building systems.
-A sustainable setup has four essential layers.
+The majority of students struggle due to the fact that they accumulate information instead of creating systems.
+A sustainable setup includes four fundamental layers.

 - Time Management